TritonDataCenter/sdc-cloudapi/docs/index.md

     $ sdc-listmachines

-Get all SmartMachines:
+Get all LX machines:

-    $ sdc-listmachines --type smartmachine
+    $ sdc-listmachines --brand lx

-Get all SmartMachines that are currently running:
+Get all LX machines that are currently running:

-    $ sdc-listmachines --type smartmachine --state running
+    $ sdc-listmachines --brand lx --state running

-Get all SmartMachines that are currently running and have 256 MiB of memory:
+Get all LX machiens that are currently running and have 256 MiB of memory:

-    $ sdc-listmachines --type smartmachine --state running --memory 256
+    $ sdc-listmachines --brand lx --state running --memory 256

-Get all SmartMachines that are currently running, with 256 MiB of RAM, tagged as 'test':
+Get all LX machines that are currently running, with 256 MiB of RAM, tagged as 'test':

-    $ sdc-listmachines --type smartmachine --state running --memory 256 --tag group=test
+    $ sdc-listmachines --brand lx --state running --memory 256 --tag group=test

 Get all tagged machines: